-The New Plymouth District Council operates the Todd Energy Aquatic Centre located on Tisch Avenue, New Plymouth.
-This report for the period July 2012-June 2013 describes the monitoring programme implemented by the Taranaki Regional Council to assess the consent holder's environmental performance during the period under review, and the results and environmental effects of the Company's activities.
+The New Plymouth District Council (NPDC) operates the Todd Energy Aquatic Centre located on Tisch Avenue, New Plymouth.
+This report for the period July 2013-June 2014 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the consent holder's environmental performance during the period under review, and the results and environmental effects of the Company's activities.

-The NPDC holds a total of two resource consents, which include a total of twelve conditions setting out the requirements that the NPDC must satisfy.
-The NPDC holds a consent to allow it to discharge wastewater into the Tasman Sea, and a consent to erect, place, use and maintain a discharge pipe at the site.
+The NPDC holds two resource consents relating to the Todd Energy Aquatic Centre, which include a total of twelve conditions that the NPDC must satisfy.
+One consent allows NPDC to discharge wastewater into the Tasman Sea, and the other allows it to erect, place, use and maintain a discharge pipe at the site.

-The Council's monitoring programme for the year under review included one site inspection, one marine ecological inspection, one discharge sample, and one receiving water sample collected for physicochemical analysis.
+The Council's monitoring programme for the year under review included one site inspection, one marine ecological inspection, one discharge sample and one receiving water sample collected for physicochemical analysis.